amantyagi22/amantyagi22/README.md

 <img align="right" alt="GIF" src="https://media.giphy.com/media/mrXQbQaV1H6fQT2XHc/giphy.gif" width="450" height="330" />

-While pursuing my degree, I have been able to successfully combine my studies with work and other <br> commitments showing myself to be self-motivated, organized and capable of working under pressure.
+While pursuing my degree, I have been able to successfully combine my studies with work and other commitments <br /> showing myself to be self-motivated, organized and capable of working under pressure.
 In short, I am reliable, trustworthy, hardworking and eager to learn.

 ### Languages and Tools:
 <div style="display: inline">